Njuelle/how-to-dashboard/kibana.md

 ![Kibana-add-to-dashboard](img/kibana7.png)

 Choose the visualization we just created and it will be added to our dashboard!
-Here we are, we have a dashboard with a beautiful graph showing detected motions over a time period!
+Here we are, we have a dashboard with a beautiful graph showing detected motions of our IoT board over a time period!

 Feel free to play and experiment by yourself with our datas to add anothers graph on this dashboard :)